-Demand constraints and worker constraints are stored in the instance, and may be visited by
+Demand constraints and worker constraints are stored in the instance, and may be visited by and

 '''

 int NrcInstanceDemandConstraintCount(NRC_INSTANCE ins);

 NRC_DEMAND_CONSTRAINT NrcInstanceDemandConstraint(NRC_INSTANCE ins,

 int i);

-and

-int NrcInstanceConstraintCount(NRC_INSTANCE ins);

-NRC_CONSTRAINT NrcInstanceConstraint(NRC_INSTANCE ins, int i);

-in the usual way.

 '''

+''' int NrcInstanceConstraintCount(NRC_INSTANCE ins); NRC_CONSTRAINT NrcInstanceConstraint(NRC_INSTANCE ins, int i); '''

 3.4.
 Days

 In informal discourse, a day could be a specific day, such as 23 July 2016, or it could be a day of the week, such as Friday.
 In NRC and this documentation, the term day always refers to a specific day, represented by an object of type NRC_DAY.